 The spiky panicles of blue vervain (Verbena hastata) bloom much of the summer atop 3- to 5-foot-tall stems.
 The flowers are typically purple, but these seeds may produce some pink-flowered plants as well.
 (I originally sowed seeds purchased as ‘Rosea’ but ended up with a mix of purple- and pink-flowered plants.)
 As you may guess from its other common name, swamp vervain, this species thrives in moist- to wet-soil sites and can be a good choice for a rain garden.
 It’s a magnet for bees, wasps, and other pollinators and is a host plant for the common buckeye butterfly.
 Self-sowing is possible.
 Native to much of North America.
 Full sun.
 Perennial; Zones 3 to 8.

-Harvested in early October 2022.
+Harvested in early September 2023.
 At least 30 seeds.
 Unknown ecotype.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.